+Records have been used in different problems, in particular to test for a unit root \citep[see][]{Burridge-Guerre96,AparicioEtAl2006}.
 In this section, we propose a unit root test for functional time series that uses the normalized counting process $N_{n}=N_{n}^{u}+N_{n}^{l}$.
 One advantage of using records to test for a unit root is that it is a nonparametric test; it is also robust against structural breaks, and it does not involve the estimation of any coefficient operators that could be a difficult task and therefore face computational issues.
 Moreover, a unit root test based on records is invariant under monotonic transformations of the data, since records are invariant too.
 Thus, we can use records to test a unit root in a general class of $I(1)$ functional processes.